Black Hole Recordings: 2009–2010: Departure of Tiësto and In Search of Sunrise

 In August 2009 Tiësto decided to part ways with Black Hole Recordings, setting up the label Musical Freedom in association with [PIAS] Entertainment Group.
 In April 2010 Black Hole Recordings announced that the eighth album in the In Search of Sunrise compilation series would be mixed by Dutch trance producer Richard Durand, and released in May 2010.
-He continues to mix the In Search of Sunrise series, with the latest one being In Search of Sunrise 13.5: Amsterdam.
+He continued to mix theIn Search of Sunrise series until 2015 with In Search of Sunrise 13.5: Amsterdam.
+Markus Schulz took over as the curator of the franchise in 2018 with In Search of Sunrise 14 and has produced at least 6 mixes on the title since.